rdalton1124/pentris/pentris docs/documentation.md

 	- Scoring/high scores.
 	- Speeding up after 5 pieces
 	- Special sound for a pentris (clearing 5 lines at once).
+	- My fans wish for there to be T-spin functionality.
 # Thoughts on Godot
+## General thoughts
+	- I choose Godot specifically because I wanted to learn a new technology
+	- It was easy enough to learn.
+It would've been easier for me if I paid more attention to the built-in docs.
+For example, I accidentally set my collison to be segments instead of solids because I thought that option referred to the shape of the collision rather than the functionality of the collision
+## Advantages
+	-
+## Disadvantages
+	-